tejuscs/adb_azure/chat-with-your-data-using-genai/chat-with-your-data-using-genai.md

 -  Right click on your Database connection and clone the connection to add ***moviestream*** user connection.

-- Enter the connection name, Username and password and click ***Save***.
+- Enter the connection name, Username and password and click Save.

     ***NOTE: Copy the username and password from below.***

     ```
     <copy>
     Username: MOVIESTREAM
     Password: watchS0meMovies#
     </copy>
     ```